UCI-GREGoR/wgs-downstream/README.md

     less reproducible, as the upstream files may vanish leaving no way to regenerate your analysis from scratch.
 - `parameters`: tool-specific parameters. note that this section is a work in progress, somewhat more than the rest
 - `references`: human genome reference data applicable to multiple tools
+- `somalier`: reference data specific to somalier; split by genome build
+  - `sites-vcf-gz`: for use with somalier extract: sites targets in appropriate genome build
+  - `kg-labels-tsv`: for use with somalier ancestry estimation: ID/ancestry linker for 1KG samples
+  - `kg-reference-data-tar-gz`: for use with somalier ancestry estimation: extract output for 1KG samples
+- `expansionhunter_denovo`: reference data specific to ExpansionHunterDenovo
+  - `repo`: relative or absolute path to local clone of [ExpansionHunterDenovo GitHub repository](https://github.com/Illumina/ExpansionHunterDenovo). this is required due to idiosyncrasies in the `expansionhunterdenovo` bioconda package. this behavior may be modified at a later date

 The following columns are expected in the run manifest, by default at `config/manifest.tsv`:
 - `projectid`: run ID, or other desired grouping of sequencing samples. this will be a subdirectory under individual tools in `results/`